vm75/sweph.dart/README.md

     final sweph = Sweph();
     print('sweph.swe_version = ${sweph.swe_version()}');
     print('Moon longitude on 2022-06-29 02:52:00 UTC = ${sweph.swe_calc_ut(sweph.swe_julday(2022, 6, 29, (2 + 52 / 60), CalendarType.SE_GREG_CAL), HeavenlyBody.SE_MOON, SwephFlag.SEFLG_SWIEPH).longitude}');

+    // Most methods use positional parameters, not named.
+So if some positional parameters take default values, please refer to original documentation
+    // If only some specific flags are allowed for a method, it is restricted via the enumerated flags
+    // For example, to set the sidereal mode to Lahiri with projection onto solar system plane and custom t0 in UT sweph.swe_set_sid_mode(SiderealMode.SE_SIDM_LAHIRI, SiderealModeFlag.SE_SIDBIT_SSY_PLANE, 123.45 /* t0 */);
+    // or, to set the sidereal mode to Lahiri with no flags and custom ayan_t0 in UT sweph.swe_set_sid_mode(SiderealMode.SE_SIDM_LAHIRI, SiderealModeFlag.SE_SIDBIT_NONE, 0.0 /* t0 */, 987.65 /* ayan_t0 */);
   }
 }
 ```